When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 - Plan rules, eligibility requirements, vesting schedules, and other documents outlining the operation and management of the plan

-- Details on how they can make changes to the paycheck deduction amount (and how long it takes to process those changes—e.g. one pay period or 30 days)
+- Details on how they can make changes to the paycheck deduction amount (and how long it takes to process those changes—e.g., one pay period or 30 days)

-Some employers will also provide their employees with the option to take out money from their retirement plan in the form of a 401(k) loan.
-This alternative to traditional loans is different from hardship distributions, which are only allowed when the employee is in dire financial straits and really needs the money.
+Some employers also provide their employees with the option to take out money from their retirement plan in the form of a 401(k) loan.
+This alternative to traditional loans differs from hardship distributions, which are only allowed when the employee is in dire financial straits and needs the money.
+If your company offers 401(k) loans or other benefits like contribution matching, these benefit details must also be included in the SPD.

 Benefits plans typically evolve with the needs of its participants, and in time, your company may make changes to its 401(k) program as well.
-If this happens, employers are required to provide
+If this happens, employers must provide participating employees with a summary of the adjustments made, and how the changes may affect their retirement account.
+That is in addition to employers providing a new copy of the SPD annually, along with whenever employees request one.